Build with the Claude API

 Anthropic Claude API integrates with: Slack, Discord, Zapier, Salesforce, Shopify, WordPress, Microsoft Teams, Google Workspace.

-Based on user reviews and social mentions, the most common pain points are: API costs, API bill, token usage, anthropic bill.
+Based on user reviews and social mentions, the most common pain points are: token usage, API costs, API bill, token cost.